Last updated on October 11th, 2022 at 09:55 pm

 Step one: Create the cover by decorating a piece of cardstock and personalizing it with your child’s name.

 Step two: Lay out several pieces of cardstock to serve as your inside pages.
 Cover each page in clear wax paper.
 Do this by placing double-sided tape in each corner of a page, smoothing down a sheet of wax paper over it, and then trimming off the edges of the wax paper so that it fits nicely over the cardstock.

 Step three: Line up your cover and inside pages, and bind them all together using a hole puncher and twine.
 Thread the twine through the holes using a four-hole binding method or, for a simpler approach, use binder rings instead.

-Step four: Decorate the inside with stickers!
+Step four: Decorate the inside of your DIY sticker book with your favorite stickers!
 Since you can peel stickers off the wax paper, kids can move them around within the book with ease.

 DIY Sticker Book Activities (Printables)

 If you want to include activities in your book, there are three exciting pages to download below.
 To use them, print each activity page out on a piece of white cardstock and use them as your inside pages.
 Don’t forget to cover them in wax paper so you can move your stickers around and complete the activities multiple times!